 As you see, those old people knew perfectly well what it is to be natural.
-The principle of naturalness is the principle of the child's life and this principle may be attained by Wu Wei,
+The principle of naturalness is the principle of the child's life and this principle may be attained by Wu Wei.
+Now, all this about the child applies to peoples.
+It is for